artefactual/archivematica/CONTRIBUTING.md

 To register for an account, please email info@artefactual.com.
 Please note that it may take up to two business days for your new account request to be approved.

-Issues can also be filed using GitHub Issues in the Archivematica project or any of the supporting Github repositories in the Artefactual organization.
+Issues can also be filed using GitHub Issues in the Archivematica project or any of the supporting GitHub repositories in the Artefactual organization.
 You can also post in our [technical](https://groups.google.com/forum/#!forum/archivematica-tech) or [user](https://groups.google.com/forum/#!forum/archivematica) mailing lists.
 A post to the mailing list is always welcome, especially if you're unsure if it's a bug or a local problem!